-These are mainly for people who have lost a lot of weight or have cachexia.
-They work well in some people but not in everyone.
+These drugs are for people who have lost a lot of weight or have cachexia.
+They work well for some people but not in everyone.

-You are most likely to be given these hormone drugs:
+You are likely to have the following hormone drugs:

-They both increase appetite and food intake in people with cancer who have nutritional problems.
+They both increase appetite and food intake.
+These drugs can be helpful for people with cancer who have nutritional problems.

-However these drugs are also known to increase your sense of well being - a great benefit if you are feeling very low, anxious or depressed about your cancer.
+These drugs can also increase your sense of well-being.
+This is a great benefit if you are feeling very low, anxious or depressed about your cancer.

 The side effects are usually very mild and you may not have any at all.
 But they can cause:

 - tummy (abdominal) pain

 - breast tenderness

 - mood changes (rare)

 - blood clots (rare)